 The Nelson Province played an important role in the history of New Zealand education.
 It was the first Province to initiate free public education, based on Matthew Campbell's secular school system, which became the model for the country.
 Wakefield School is the oldest continuous public school in New Zealand, but there have been many other schools in the area now known as the Tasman District.
 Many of these schools were created to educate the children of workers in growing industries.
 This includes Aporo School/Tasman School which was established to educate children whose parents moved into the area to work in the apple industry.
 Because of this the following timeline doesn't just show us the history of education in Tasman, but the growth of the region and its industries.

-Is your school listed here, or do we have a Your Story about your school?
-You are welcome to submit a story about your school or add a comment to this timeline so that we can add relevant dates.
+Is your school listed below, or do we have a Your Story about your school?
+You are welcome to Add a story about your school or add a comment to this timeline so that we can add relevant dates.

 Mary Ann Baigent sets up a household school at her home, this is the start of Wakefield School.
 On 8 October 1843 the school moves to a cob cottage belonging to Mr Wilkinson.
 The cottage is located just below St Johns Church.
 Mr Wilkinson is the first schoolmaster.